 Captain Conor Niland has selected the 24-year-old (321 in doubles) alongside Irish no.1 Michael Agwi (673), Peter Buldorini (978), Conor Gannon (878 in doubles) and Ammar Elamin (1397 in doubles).

 Agwi earned Ireland’s sole point in the defeat to China and finished the 2025 season with a quarter-final showing at an ITF M25 in Czechia.
 As for Buldorini, who made his Davis Cup debut against the Chinese, the 21-year-old has started 2026 with a third round run at an M25 in Germany.
-Meanwhile, Gannon has had a particularly bright start to the new year as he surged to the doubles final of an M15 in Spain.

-Michael Agwi strikes a forehand at the 2026 Irish Open
+Michael Agwi strikes a forehand

-Irish no.1 Michael Agwi will look to add to his singles point against China 丨 Crosscourt View
+Irish no.1 Michael Agwi will look to add to his singles point against China | Crosscourt View

 Like Agwi, Naw has competed in the German Bundesliga and has recorded victories over former top 60 players Oscar Otte and Arthur Rinderknech.
 The 26-year-old has a formidable 14-2 singles record in the Davis Cup and his performances will be crucial to the visitor’s chances.

-It will be the first Davis Cup tie played at UL since the highly enjoyable - if one-sided - defeat to a high profile Austrian team in 2024.
-Having rejoined Group II in 2022, Ireland will hope to extend their stay in the division in front of a similarly raucous Limerick crowd.
+It is the first meeting between Ireland and Syria in the Davis Cup.
+It will be the first Davis Cup tie played at UL since the highly enjoyable defeat to Austria in 2024.
+Ireland will hope to extend their stay in the division in front of a raucous Limerick crowd.

 This article was written in partnership with Tennis Ireland.

-Interview | Michael Agwi on playing Davis Cup, the 2025 season so far and learning to "enjoy the suffering" of professional tennis
+Recommended Interview | Michael Agwi on learning to "enjoy the suffering" of pro tennis